MahdiHaeri/AP_Project/README.md

 1. Start the HTTP server.
 2. Launch the client-side application.
 3. Access the application through a web browser or other HTTP client.

-## Project Structure

-The project follows the MVC (Model-View-Controller) pattern to organize the codebase.
-Here is a high-level overview of the project structure:

-- `src/`: Contains the source code files.
-  - `com.example.app/`: Main package for the application.
-    - `controllers/`: Contains the controller classes for handling user requests.
-    - `models/`: Defines the data models used in the application.
-    - `views/`: Includes the view templates for rendering the user interface.
-    - `dataAccess/`: Implements the data access layer for interacting with the database.
-    - `server/`: Contains the HTTP server implementation.
-- `resources/`: Includes configuration files, static assets, and templates.

 ## Contributing